François Roffiaen: Career

-François Roffiaen is equally illustrious in the domain of natural sciences, to which Jules Colbeau (1823–1881) introduced him in his youth.
-While children the two companions already took delight in observing nature in the little property that Colbeau's parents owned in the suburbs of Namur.
-Once adult, they took a journey together to Switzerland (1852) where they collected insects, butterflies and molluscs.
+François Roffiaen was also illustrious in the domain of natural sciences, to which Jules Colbeau (1823–1881) introduced him in his youth.
+As children the two companions took delight in observing nature in the little property that Colbeau's parents owned in the suburbs of Namur.
+As adults, they took a journey together to Switzerland (1852) where they collected insects, butterflies and molluscs.
 In January 1863, their mutual passion for the last type of living creatures led them, with five other people, Firmin De Malzine, Egide Fologne, Henri Lambotte, Alexandre Seghers and Joseph Weyers – to found the Malacological Society of Belgium, to whose Annals Roffiaen made diverse contributions : "Notes conchyoliogiques" (French translation from an article in Italian by Dr Senoner (t.1); "Mollusques terrestres et fluviatiles recueillis en Suisse" and "Essais pour obtenir les Helix scalariformes" (t.3); "Coquilles recueillies à Hastière et à Chimay" (t.
 6); "Mollusques observés dans la vallée de l’Ourthe" (t.
 8); "Mollusques recueillis dans le Grand-Duché de Luxembourg" (t.
 9); "Mollusques recueillis à Gand"; "Mollusques recueillis à Waulsor" (t.
 10); "Mollusques recueillis dans les environs de Gand" (t.
 11); "Notes sur des mollusques recueillis à Waulsort" (t.
 12); "Jules Colbeau et la Société royale malacologique de Belgique" (t.
 16); "Rapport sur l’assemble générale du 1er juillet 1882" (t.
 17).
-The owner of a remarkable personal collection of molluscs, he also attended to the increase and the presentation of those of the Malacological Society, invented a series of instruments used to extract the animals from their shells and constructed a cochlearium, a sort of vivarium used for the observation and raising of molluscs.
+He was the owner of a remarkable personal collection of molluscs, and also attended to the increase and the presentation of those of the Malacological Society.
+He invented a series of instruments used to extract the animals from their shells and constructed a cochlearium, a sort of vivarium used for the observation and raising of molluscs.
 A sign of the place he occupies in this little scholarly world of his time, two of the animals—one living and a fossil—even received his name, Planorbis Roffiaeni and Cyprina Roffiaeni respectively.

 Personal life and death

 His first marriage took place in Ixelles on 19 November 1847 to Éléonore Bodson from Dinant (1792–1854) and on 14 October 1858 in Louvain he later married Marie Anne Tilly, who bore him a son named Hector (1859–1895).
 He lived in the Belgian capital from 1847, changing his address several times, from rue aux Herbes Potagères 30 to Saint-Josse-ten-Noode up to 1848, rue Goffart 28 in Ixelles until 1853, chaussée de Wavre 31, also in Ixelles until 1859, chaussée de Charleroi 131 in Saint-Gilles until 1863 and finally rue du Financier, which was renamed a little later to rue Godecharle 16 in Ixelles.

-Roffiaen died in 25 January 1898 in Ixelles, Belgium.
+Roffiaen died on 25 January 1898 in Ixelles, Belgium.